 RRS Volunteer Appreciation Luncheon

-On April 16, 2018, WJCT hosted a luncheon celebrating and honoring each and every one of WJCT’s many volunteers, including those of the Radio Reading Service.
-The luncheon also celebrated the 25th Anniversary of RRS, which was founded in 1993.
-Jane Hart has been a volunteer reader that entire time!
-Volunteers like Jane go above and beyond to help WJCT serve the First Coast community.
+On April 13, 2019, WJCT hosted a luncheon celebrating and honoring WJCT’s many volunteers, including those with the Radio Reading Service.
+Volunteers like Claire Michel (who has been a reading volunteer for 15 years) go above and beyond to help WJCT serve the First Coast community.
 Thank you, volunteers!

 Grants & Donations